Kifwebe: Uses

-These masks almost always have streaks (incised or painted) on their surface and they are sometimes round shaped (especially among the Luba).
-They were used in ceremonies of the Kifwebe secret societies where dances of the same name were performed, and the masks were then dressed with beards of long plant fibres attached to holes on the edges of the mask (Figure A).
-When these beards were absent (lack of fixing holes on the border of the mask) they were called Kabemba (that means "hawks").
+These masks may vary widely in shape, color, and size to signify various aspects of the characters or figures they are meant to portray.
+The ceremonies and performances in which Kifwebe have been worn historically include funerals, secret society initiations, plays, and a number of spiritual rituals, including those for healing, fertility, and warding off hidden threats or enemies.
+Amongst the tradition of the Luba people, dances related to fertility which utilized Kifwebe took place during took place during the new moon.
+The masks were sometimes used in ceremonies of the Kifwebe secret societies where dances of the same name were performed, and the masks were then dressed with beards of long plant fibres attached to holes on the edges of the mask (Figure A).
+When these beards were absent (lack of fixing holes on the border of the mask) they were called Kabemba (meaning "hawks").